ZipCPU/wb2axip/README.md

   Both this core and the one above it depend upon all stream addresses being aligned.

   *This core has been formally verified.*

+- [AXIDOUBLE](rtl/axidouble.v) is the second AXI4 (full) companion to
+  [AutoFPGA](https://github.com/ZipCPU/autofpga)'s AXI4 (full) support.
+It's
+  purpose is to simplify connectivity logic when supporting multiple AXI4 (full) slaves.
+This core takes a generic AXI4 (full) interface, and simplifies the interface so that peripherals can be connected to it with a minimal amount of logic.
+These peripherals cores can either be full AXI4 (full) cores in their own respect, subject to simplification rules discussed within, simplified AXI-lite slave as one might use with [AXILDOUBLE](rtl/axildouble.v), or even simpler than that.
+Key to this simplification is the assumption that the simplified slaves must never stall the bus, and that they must always return responses within one clock cycle.
+  The [AXIDOUBLE](rtl/axidouble.v) core handles all backpressure issues, ID logic, burst logic, address selection, invalid address return and exclusive access logic.

+  *This core has been formally verified.*